Coop is committed to reducing chemicals in textile production

 What has Coop already done?

 Naturaline, Coop's own-label sustainability brand, stands for fair and environmentally friendly textile production and has proven a huge success over the past 20 years.
 The supply chains are transparent, the use of chemicals is very tightly regulated, and hazardous chemicals are prohibited in all stages of production.
 An independent monitoring body inspects the various processes regularly.

-In its Sustainable Sourcing Guideline, Coop also bans the use of chemicals that are classified as hazardous according to recognized EU institutions.
-With its Guideline on Textiles and Leather in 2013, Coop has created a minimum standard for all other own-label brands (alongside Naturaline) which goes above and beyond this.
-The standard includes requirements regarding the use of chemicals and the transparency of the supply chain for textiles and leather products, and defines a sanctioning and monitoring system.
+In its Sustainable Sourcing Guideline, Coop also bans the use of chemicals that are classified as hazardous according to recognized EU institutions (ECHA: European Chemicals Agency).
+By issuing its Textiles and Leather Guideline in 2013, Coop set a minimum standard for all own-label brands.
+The standard includes requirements regarding the use of chemicals and addresses the social and environmental requirements for farming and processing as well as transparent supply chains.
 Banned chemicals which must no longer be used in textile and leather production across the entire supply chain from 2020 are recorded in a negative list.
-This covers most of the substances that Greenpeace deem hazardous.
+This covers many substances that Greenpeace deems hazardous.